Tom Shields: 2021 World Short Course Championships

 On the finals relay in the 4×50-meter medley relay on day five, Shields split a 21.75 for the butterfly leg of the relay to help set a new American record, tie for the gold medal and tie the Championships record and Americas record with relay teammates Shaine Casas, Nic Fink, and Ryan Held in a time of 1:30.51.Rieder, David (December 20, 2021).
 "Russian and United States Tie for Gold in Men's 200 Medley Relay; U.S. Men Lower American Record".
 Swimming World.
 Retrieved December 20, 2021.
 In the final of the 50-meter butterfly during the same session, Shields placed seventh with a time of 22.42 seconds.
 After Shields returned to the United States following the Championships, he announced he was diagnosed with pneumonia twice after the Championships and it may have played a role in his performances at the Championships.

-2022 International Team Trials

-On the second day of the 2022 US International Team Trials in Greensboro, North Carolina, Shields swam a 24.52 in the prelims heats of the 50-meter butterfly to qualify for the b-final ranking 15th.
-He decided not to swim in the b-final.
-The next day, he placed 32nd in the 100-meter butterfly with a time of 55.01 seconds.